-3.2 'The Knowledge'
+3.2 "The Knowledge"

 Aside from specific details about the services and tools for the Heavy User Communities and how they could be applied elsewhere, perhaps the most tangible benefit that the HUCs can offer is a huge wealth of knowledge and experience.
-Whilst this work has been extensively documented through EGEE and EGI milestones, deliverables and reports, there is much to be gained by a short session of informal consultancy that can address many of the issues described in detail below.
+Whilst this work has been extensively documented through EGEE milestones, deliverables and reports, there is much to be gained by a short session of informal consultancy that can address many of the issues described in detail below.

-Having read this document, communities interested in going further would be well advised to contact an appropriate member of the HUCs, based on the contact points detailed in [MS609] (HUC Contact points and the support model).
+Having read this document, communities interested in going further would be well advised to contact an appropriate member of the HUCs, based on the contact points detailed in MS601 (HUC Contact points and the support model), as well as on the wiki pages at https://wiki.egi.eu/wiki/WP6: Services for the Heavy User Community.